thaddpomarejos/homelab-projects/03-InstallinTailScale/README.md

 ## Result

-Successfully deployed Tailscale inside a Debian LXC container on Proxmox and configured the container to advertise the `192.168.1.0/24` home network.
+Successfully deployed Tailscale inside a Debian LXC container on Proxmox and configured the container as a subnet router.

-This provides a foundation for securely accessing homelab services remotely without directly exposing them to the public internet.
+This provides secure remote access to homelab services without directly exposing them to the public internet.